Blendify/blender-manual/trunk/blender_docs/manual/interface/window_system/tabs_panels.rst

    Panels in Properties Editor.

-   Panel headers are highlighted in red and sub-panel header in yellow.
+   A panel is highlighted in yellow and a sub-panel in red.

 The smallest organizational unit in the user interface is a panel.
 *Panel header* is always visible, and it shows the title for the panel.